ujwal-akare/3scale_toolbox/docs/openapi.md

     * Toolbox will not parse servers in path item or operation objects.
     * Supported security schemes: apiKey, oauth2 (any flow type).
     * Multiple flows in security scheme object not supported.
-* Update existing service or create a new one.
-Service's `system_name` can be passed as option parameter and defaults to *info.title* field from openapi spec.
+* Update existing product or create a new one.
+Product's `system_name` can be passed as option parameter and defaults to *info.title* field from openapi spec.
 * Create methods in the 'Definition' section.
 Method names are taken from `operation.operationId` field.
 * Create ActiveDocs.
-* Set service integration configuration based on openapi spec.
+* Set product integration settings based on openapi spec.
   * Mapping Rules
     * All existing *mapping rules* are deleted before importing new API definition.
 Methods not deleted if exist before running the command.
     * Create mapping rules and show them under `API > Integration`.